 Hey, why don’t we buy it for cheap and fix it up?
 Surely they can’t be asking much.
 Oh well, the dude never returned Lew’s call, so screw them.
 (Plus we later found the listing for $3.7 million, which was roughly $3.6 million more than we budgeted.)

+Did we ever mention the sea grass plague at Faro Blanco?
 The grass blows in.
 The grass blows out.
 Mostly the grass just blows.
 But periodically a manatee—or is it a ginormous baked potato with a mouth?—drops by to munch on it.

+One cool thing about yesterday was the release of Lady Bradley.
+Lady Bradley is the loggerhead turtle we featured in our post about The Turtle Hospital.
+Here she is upon arrival.
 Apparently the treatment went well and sea turtles only need three flippers, so off she went, narrowly escaping the mob scene at Sombrero Beach in which a bunch of people trying to take pictures blocked our efforts to take pictures.
 Mallory Square all over again.

 The funniest part was when Marco Rubio showed up to “help” the release.
 And by “help” we mean pretend that he’s interested in the effects of climate change on sea turtles so that he could get some good publicity.
 The people who truly care about the effects of climate change on sea turtles appropriately let him know their opinions on hypocrisy and publicity stunts.
 Rubio probably didn’t care, of course, since today all the Miami papers dutifully reported that he was an important piece of the event.
 Fake news.
 We were there.